 When working with my girls, I take a few minutes each day to review the week’s scripture verses.
 We keep it casual, silly and fun!

-Sign up for our Newsletter to get your Free Bible Verse Memory Cards and start your own “Bible Verse Challenge”!
+Sign up for our Newsletter and Stay Connected at the end of this post to get your Free Bible Verse Memory Cards and start your own “Bible Verse Challenge”!
 Use the Free Reward Chart to celebrate your child’s success.
 Post it on the fridge and keep track of each verse they learn with a sticker prize.
 When their challenge is complete, decide on a special treat to share and celebrate their learning about God’s love together.

 Here are some of our favorite memory verse activities to help your children memorize their scripture passages.